r0bert-t/elevenlabs-integration/webhook-tools/README.md

      * Add custom header with following values:
        * **name:** elevenlabs-secret
        * **type:** secret
-       * **value:** select **WEBHOOK_SECRET**
-         * You can configure secret in ElevenLabs by navigating to workspace configuration and settings.
+       * **value:** select **WEBHOOK_SECRET** (You can configure secret in ElevenLabs by navigating to workspace configuration and settings)

-    > Please note that in this example we are using a very simple authentication using non-encrypted secret.
+      > Please note that in this example we are using a very simple authentication using a non-encrypted secret passed in HTTP header.
 In production deployment it is recommended to use more secure solutions.
 For more details please check [webhook-tool supported authentication methods](https://elevenlabs.io/docs/eleven-agents/customization/tools/webhook-tools#supported-authentication-methods)

    * Configure **Body parameters**.
 Below you can find a **api_schema** that will allow to use **/v1/chat/completions** webhook format endpoint